lunaceee/hexo-material-netlify/README.md

 For example, my root `source` folder is set up like this:

 ```
 source/
 ├── _data
 │   └── head.json
 ├── _posts
 │   ├── Platero
 │   │   └── platero.jpg
 │   ├── Platero.md
 │   ├── hello-world.md
-    │   ├── 新文章
-    │   └── 新文章.md
+│   └── 你好.md
 ├── _redirects
 ├── admin
 │   ├── config.yml
 │   └── index.html
 ├── en
-    │   └── about
-    │       └── index.md
 ├── es
-    │   └── about
-    │       └── index.md
 ├── images
 │   └── uploads
 │       └── netlify-logo.png
-    ├── zh-cn
-    │   ├── about
-    │   │   └── index.md
-    │   └── index.md
-    └── zh-tw
-        └── about
-            └── index.md
+└── zh-cn
 ```

 And in my `_redirects` file, I specified the following rules to redirect the URL based on the default browser language:
 ```
 /           /zh-cn          302  Language=zh
-    /about      /zh-cn/about    302  Language=zh

 /           /es             302  Language=es

-    /about      /es/about       302  Language=es
+/           /en             302  Language=en
 ```

-In this specific example, it means if your browser language is set to `zh-cn`, you'll be taken to https://yourwebsite.com/zh-cn/ automatically.
+Which means if your browser language is set to `zh-cn`, you'll be taken to https://yourwebsite.com/zh-cn/ automatically.
 You can apply this technique for any other languages.

-_Notice that we can not apply redirect rules to posts since Hexo can only generate posts that are under `source/_posts`.
-If we create the posts manually into each language folder, Hexo won’t recognize the path._